 - Line Loc 3’s allow you to adjust the quilt to your hammock simply by cinching up the shock cord in the corners.
 End channel shock cord allows you to close up the ends keeping the air movement out.

-These premium quilts implement a closed baffle design.
-There are no gaps on the ends that let down move chamber to chamber.
-Other vendors choose to leave openings between the chambers since it takes more time to do.
-Not here.
-Each is closed up with no loss of down.
+- These premium quilts implement a closed baffle design.
+There are no gaps on the ends that let down move chamber to chamber unlike other vendor’s quilts.

 - Includes a draft collar at the foot end to aid in controlling air movement.